sembogaarts/gymtime/README.md

 # Basic-Fit CLI (unofficial)

-Tired of checking the Basic-Fit app again and again for your favourite time to be available?
-This script allows you to reserve your sessions through the CLI.
+Tired of checking the Basic-Fit app for your favourite time to become available over and over again?
+This script allows you to reserve your sessions through the CLI, if it's not available it will automatically retry until it is!